Euzhene/Rick-And-Morty-Wiki/README.md

 - Glide
 - JUnit
 <br></br>
-The app handles network issues, so it won't crash if you do not have internet access
+The app handles network issues, so it will not crash if you do not have internet access
 <br></br>
 Screenshots:
 <br></br>